MSLNZ/msl-package-manager/docs/new_package_readme.rst

    python setup.py --help-commands

-.. _create_readme_envstest:
+.. _create_readme_condatests:

-envstest.py
+condatests.py
 -----------

 .. important::
    The following assumes that you are using conda_ as your environment_ manager.

-Additionally, there is a **envstest.py** file that is created by running :ref:`msl create <create_cli>`.
+Additionally, there is a **condatests.py** file that is created by running :ref:`msl create <create_cli>`.
 This script will run your tests in all specified conda environment_\s.
 At the time of writing this script, tox_ and conda_ were not compatible_ and so this script provided a way around this issue.

-You can either pass options from the :ref:`envstest-cli` or by creating a :ref:`envstest-ini`.
-If you do not specify any command-line arguments to **envstest.py** then the configuration file will automatically be used; however, if no configuration file exists then the tests will be run with the default settings, which are to run ``setup.py tests`` (see :ref:`create_readme_setup`) with all conda environment_\s.
+You can either pass options from the :ref:`condatests-cli` or by creating a :ref:`condatests-ini`.
+If you do not specify any command-line arguments to **condatests.py** then the configuration file will automatically be used; however, if no configuration file exists then the tests will be run with the default settings, which are to run ``setup.py tests`` (see :ref:`create_readme_setup`) with all conda environment_\s.